 23 Apr The Do’s and Don’ts of Instagram

 In our last post we talked about the importance of Instagram for companies in the crafty community.
 Today we’re focusing on best practices to help your Instagram account grow and flourish to become an asset to your brand.
+(In addition to this article, we’ve also updated our FREE 7-page PDF Guide to Instagram, Facebook, and Pinterest with all the do’s and don’ts and you can download it instantly when you sign up for our newsletter!)

 1. Always take photos in natural light.
 You’re much more likely to get grainy photos with lots of glare when you use a flash.
 Avoid this by taking photos in natural light; to avoid shadows, try to get in the shade or use diffused light from a nearby window.